Though most of the country is slowly starting to “reopen,” there’s no doubt that the COVID-19 pandemic has impacted people in more ways than one.

 Loneliness has been shown to cause a variety of health issues, including:

 The uncertainty surrounding this pandemic can also lead to mental health issues like stress, anxiety, and depression.
-Adding loneliness into the equation only makes things more difficult.
+Understanding the differences between these diagnoses is not easy, and adding loneliness into the equation only makes things more difficult.
 So, what can you do?

 Take Advantage of Technology to Combat Loneliness